-- It is needed for the trainer to train the locals using their customs, refining the systems that exist and not adding anything from outside. - When the government comes up with any scheme for housing etc., it is needed that it's in tune with the local aesthetics and vernacular style. - It is needed to preserve the character of the community and its cultural resource.
-Respecting the social and cultural way of life of the host community will ensure sustainable and authentic tourism programs.
+- It is needed for the trainer to train the locals using their customs, refining the systems that exist and not adding anything from outside. - When the government comes up with any scheme for housing, it is needed that it's in tune with the local aesthetics and vernacular style. - It is needed to preserve the character of the community and its cultural resources, offer an authentic experience, respect the social and cultural way of life of the host community all the while ensuring the sustainability and authenticity of the tourist product architectural heritage documentation